cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

          <i>Apply to all active Raster and visible Mesh layers</i>: Apply the same scaling to all the layers, including any visible 3D layer

 .. data:: transform_translate_camera_or_set_of_cameras

+   *MeshLab filter name*: 'Transform: Translate Camera or set of cameras'

    .. raw:: html